-To give you an idea of Olympic holiday travel insurance coverage, review the Patriot International Plan, which is ideal for both U.S. and non-U.S. Citizens who are traveling to watch the events.
+To give you an idea of Olympic holiday travel insurance coverage, review the Atlas Travel Medical Plan, which is ideal for both U.S. and non-U.S. Citizens who are traveling to watch the events.

 If you are anticipating doing some sports yourself and need travel insurance for extreme sports, we offer the Patriot Adventure plan that provides coverage for extreme and adventure sports.
 Get a quote or apply for a Patriot Plan with the extreme sports insurance rider add-on (for an additional fee).